top of page

 Per Hunter

-Now booking striper fishing trips in the Delta, Sacramento and Feather river.
-We are offering inland striper fishing trips through June of 2026.
+Now booking Sacramento River and Feather River salmon fishing trips.
+Season Opens July 16th, 2026.
+We are offering inland salmon fishing trips through Dec 2026.
 Trips are available 7 days a week.
 All bait, tackle, and fish cleaning is included.

 Call Capt.
 Brandon Beachum at 916-289-0432 to